tayruxin/tp/docs/DeveloperGuide.md

 ### Enhance Remark Feature
 **Potential Flaw in Current Implementation**

-Currently, users are unable to copy texts from the company detail panel in our UI.
+Currently, users are unable to copy texts from the `CompanyDetailPanel` in our UI.
-If users wish to add on to the existing remark, they need to re-type the existing remark into the command box then add in the new remark.
+If users wish to add on to the existing remarks, they need to re-type the existing remarks into the Command Box, followed by their new remarks.
-This may not be a practical implementation, especially if the existing remark is long, which affects user experience negatively.
+This may not be a practical implementation, especially if the existing remarks are long, negatively affecting the user experience.

 **Proposed Enhancement**

 Edit the error message returned for `remark INDEX re/`.
 Currently, when `remark 1 re/` is entered, the error message returned is `Oops!
 Remark should not be empty.
 Please try again!`.
-This can be enhanced to return the existing remarks in the Message Box where the user can copy the content unlike in the company detail panel where the user is unable to do so.
+This can be enhanced to return the existing remarks in the Message Box where the user can copy the content unlike in the`CompanyDetailPanel` where the user is unable to do so.
-Hence, the `remark INDEX re/` command is modified such that if the user does not enter any remarks after `re/` prefix, the message displayed to the user will include their existing remarks.
+Hence, the `remark INDEX re/` command will be modified such that if the user does not enter any remarks after `re/` prefix, the message displayed to the user will include their existing remarks.
 Should they wish to add on to their existing remarks, they can easily copy their existing remarks from the Message Box.
 The success message for a valid cumulative remark command will be the same as the usual remark command, which is `Added remark to Company: COMPANY_NAME`.